anboto/Anboto/README.md

 </pre>
 * Save the file as 'Anboto.var'

-From now on you will have 'Anboto' ready to be selected in the 'Select main package' dialog of TheIDE, and called in the command line U++ make umk.
+From now on you will have 'Anboto' ready to be selected in the 'Select main package' dialog of TheIDE, and called from umk, the command line U++ make tool.